CaelenO42/dark-mode/README.md

 ## Credits

-If you like that feel free to check out some of my other stuff on my [GitHub](https://github.com/CaelenO42) or my [Website](https://CaelenO42.github.io)!
+If you like this feel free to check out some of the other stuff on my [GitHub](https://github.com/CaelenO42) or go visit my [Website](https://CaelenO42.github.io)!
 Happy Styling!